 Patients may drive themselves to and from the office if they live within a 40 minute distance.
 This is because we do not use general anesthesia and rarely need sedatives.
 For patients who live further away we recommend they stay in a local hotel the night before so they don’t have to stress over getting to the office on time in the morning and then worry about dealing with heavy rush hour traffic in the afternoon.
 That said, we have had patients drive to our Long Island office from areas as far away as Philadelphia, get their procedure, and drive back the same day.
 We don’t recommend this but it can be, and has been, done.
 Again, this is another metric as to how easy on the patient a modern hair transplant can be.
 If you can get someone to drive you to and from the procedure that would be best.
 If that person wants to wait we have a comfortable waiting room, cable TV, and Wifi for their use.
-If they wish they can go shopping at the Miracle Mile nearby then return.
+If they wish they can go shopping on the Miracle Mile nearby then return.
 They can also join the patient for lunch right in the procedure room.

 In the hair transplant office:

-Once in the hair transplant office the patient will be greeted by the receptionist shortly after which the doctor will come out and invite the patient into a consultation room.
+Once in the hair transplant office the patient will be greeted by the receptionist shortly after which Dr. Blake Bloxham will come out and invite the patient into a consultation room.
 The patient may come in alone or may bring along a family member or other supporting person.
 It’s completely up to the patient.
 The plan is then reviewed and discussed to make sure all questions are answered.
-The doctor will then take a sterile surgical marker out of it’s package and start to draw lines to demark the areas that will receive the grafts.
+The doctor will then take a sterile surgical marker out of it’s package and start to draw lines to demark, the areas that will receive the grafts.
 Usually this includes the hairline, but doesn’t always have to.
 The patient is given a mirror so they can see for themselves where the new hair will be implanted.
 Photographs are then taken so that they may be used to compare to new photos that will be taken at 6 months after the procedure, then 12 months, then 18 months.
 There is no better way to gauge a result than to see how the patient looked at many different angles just prior to their procedure.
 Patients are also encouraged to take pictures with their own smartphones.